michaelwooley/gertlerKiyotaki2015/README.md

 from the choice of this parameter to the "initial state" condition.
 Thus, to find an equilibrium path we can i) make guesses of this parameter then ii) use a quadratic spline to interpolate the correct parameter value.

+To the best of my knowledge, this is a fairly novel solution technique.

 ## File Organization

 The code is currently a mess of files.
 Part of this has to do with Matlab's insistence that each function get its own file.